opendp/opendp/docs/source/getting-started/quickstart.rst

             :start-after: demo
             :end-before: /demo

-This is obviously not the easiest way to add noise to a number, but it demonstrates a number of low-level OpenDP patterns:
+This demonstrates a number of low-level OpenDP patterns:

 * First, define your metric space.
 * Then, chain operators together to construct a ``Measurement`` (aka mechanism).